InfinityJer/simple_shell/README.md

  Project to be done in teams of 2 people (your team: JEREMIH KURIA, Udoh Edidiong Alphonsus Udoh)

 # Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+Att the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 # General
 Who designed and implemented the original Unix operating system